sergiocarracedo/blog/source/_posts/2021/understanding-d3-js-introduction.md

 Axis is one of the reference lines of a coordinate system, every single point represents a value in the coordinate system and also a position in the canvas which is displaying the chart.

-In our example, in the y-axis the "1" value of the chart is drawn in the position 31px from the axis start, but in SVG or canvas the origin of the coordinate system start on the top left corner, and "y" grows in the direction to monitor bottom.
+In our example, in the y-axis the '1' value of the chart is drawn in the position 31px from the axis start, but in SVG or canvas the origin of the coordinate system start on the top left corner, and 'y' grows in the direction to monitor bottom.
 Then to print the 1 value in our chart we must use 319 - 31 (288) as y position.
 ![](/images/2021/d3.js/line-chart-axis.png)

 That's complicated, and can be even more, if the relation between screen coordinates and chart coordinates aren't lineal, for example, a logarithmic chart.